Brad Pitt Reportedly Thinks Angelina Jolie Is Using Their Divorce To Her Benefit

 “[Brad Pitt] feels like the entire interview was Angie’s attempt to change the narrative that she was to blame for their divorce,” the insider claimed.

 Brad Pitt and Angelina Jolie’s relationship began as they filmed 2005’s Mr. & Mrs. Smith.
 However, because Pitt was married to Jennifer Aniston at the time, the couple waited to go public with their romance until weeks after the Friends actress filed for divorce.
 One year later, their first biological child, Shiloh, now 10, was born.
-In years Brad Pitt and Angelina Jolie were together, they went on to welcome twins Vivienne and Knox, now 8, and adopted a total of three children, Maddox, 15, from Cambodia, Pax, 13, from Vietnam, and Zahara, 12, from Ethiopia.
+In the years Brad Pitt and Angelina Jolie were together, they went on to welcome twins Vivienne and Knox, now 8, and adopted a total of three children, Maddox, 15, from Cambodia, Pax, 13, from Vietnam, and Zahara, 12, from Ethiopia.

 Brad Pitt and Angelina Jolie dated for 10 years and got married in August 2014.
-Then, in September 2016, just weeks after celebrating their 2-year wedding anniversary, Jolie filed for divorce.
+Then, in September 2016, just weeks after celebrating their two-year wedding anniversary, Jolie filed for divorce.
 Around the same time, rumors began swirling in regard to an alleged fight between Brad Pitt and their oldest son, Maddox.

 As fans will recall, Brad Pitt was accused of being abusive towards the child and for weeks, the Los Angeles Department of Child and Family Services and the FBI investigated the alleged incident between them, which reportedly took place during a plane ride from France to Los Angeles.
 Then, in early November, Brad Pitt was cleared of all charges by both organizations.